-What I specifically wanted to suggest to you was if you are hanging or mounting wood sign near a window, entrance, bathroom or kitchen the impact of the moisture to your wood sign.
+What I specifically wanted to suggest to you as if you are hanging or mounting a wood sign near a window, entrance, bathroom, or kitchen the impact of the moisture to your wood sign.
 Different species of wood may react differently to these environments.
 If the wood is not properly sealed, your wood sign may warp or split.

 The chance of this is very low, but wood for wood signs are a natural organic product and will fluctuate to its environment.
 It is recommended prior to hanging or mounting your wood sign you open the packaging and allow the wood sign to acclimate to its environment for up to 72 hours.

 Most folks or even vendors may not say anything about this subject but it is a good recommendation to consider if you are hanging or mounting your wood sign indoors.

 Hardware For Hanging Mounting Wood Signs

 Hardware options for hanging or mounting your wood sign are vast.
 When I was researching the many options I was very surprised to see how many were purposeful depending on the surface and weight of the wood signs.
 It can be very confusing and frankly overwhelming.
 I wanted to help you to decide what was the best hanging or mounting hardware for your wood sign.

 There are many different types of hanging hardware for many types of applications.
 I will go thru the most typical list here as there are so many it would be difficult to list them all.
 Additionally, I will relate them to applications after the listing.

 Indoor Hanging Mounting Hardware